dadhi/DryIoc/docs/DryIoc.Docs/RegisterResolve.md

 `RegisterMapping` allows to map a new service to the already registered service and its implementation.

-For example you have a singleton implementation which may be accessed via two different facades / services:
+For example you may want to have a singleton implementation accessed via two different services (facades):
 ```cs
 class Register_mapping
 {